 Because of ongoing work on the Cathedral, please visit the Historic Environment Scotland website for any changes to opening times.

-Please note that currently the scheduled opening times may vary in accordance with events such as funerals and unfavourable weather may necessitate closure of the Cathedral without prior notice being given here.
+Please note also that currently the scheduled opening times may also vary in accordance with events such as funerals and unfavourable weather may necessitate closure of the Cathedral without prior notice being given here.
 We hope you will be understanding if you arrive and the building is closed to the public.
 Each year the Cathedral will be closed for visitors on Christmas Day, Boxing Day and New Year’s Day.
 There are regular morning Services, at 11:00 on Christmas Day and either Boxing Day, or New Year’s Day in the years when these days fall on a Sunday.

 The Historic Environment Scotland Shop is open when the Cathedral is open to the public but there are currently no guided tours being offered.

 Historic Environment Scotland Explorer Pass – HES website

-This is the website of Glasgow Cathedral’s Church of Scotland Congregation.
+This is the website of the Glasgow Cathedral’ Church of Scotland Congregation.